jlacar/jlacar.github.io/kotlin/0to1in5.md

 One problem I try to avoid is something I see all the time with developers I coach: many of them try to solve a problem all at one go.
 I call it "eyes too big for the stomach" syndrome.
-This doesn't tend to go very well and the solution, if you can even get to one that works, is invariable messy and confusing.
+This doesn't tend to go very well and the solution, if you can even get to one that works, is invariably messy and confusing.

 Instead of trying to solve a complex problem all at once, I like to break it down into smaller, more easily digestible problems.
 That's the approach I took with this one: break it down and step into the solution, one baby step at a time.